Theblockbuster1/disboard-auto-bump/README.md

 **Q: Why does the tab keep automatically unloading?**

 A: Some browsers automatically unload tabs and also some browser extensions (such as "The Great Suspender") may unload them.
-Make sure to pin the tab and if it still occurs, all you need to do is to go onto `chrome://discards/`, go onto the "Discards" tab, and toggle "Auto Discardable" on `Dashboard | DISBOARD: Discord Server List`.
+Make sure to pin the tab and if it still occurs (on Chrome), all you need to do is to go onto `chrome://discards/`, go onto the "Discards" tab, and toggle "Auto Discardable" on `Dashboard | DISBOARD: Discord Server List`.
 Hope this helps!

 ![chrome://discards/](https://i.imgur.com/vp8CDvZ.png)